 Notes

-1. This is a compilation of the Freedom of Information Regulations 1993 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 14 March 2008 of the Freedom of Information Regulations 1993 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table